 Plug & Play configuration

-- Node-ID preset at 1 for concentrator and 2 for end-device
+- Node-ID preset at 1 for coordinator and 2 for bridge or end-device

 - Bit-rate predefined to 250kbps

 - TPDO1 (CAN-ID 0x180+$NODEID) sends RSSI and radio error counter upon change or every minute

 - All defaults can be changed using SDO or LSS configuration